TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

    2) Query Header - includes a summary of each query and a hits list sorted by E-value.
 For each hit, the query header lists the E-value, bit score, and bias score adjustment (for more information on bias scores see pages 60-61 of the [HMMER user guide](http://eddylab.org/software/hmmer/Userguide.pdf).
-This is followed by name of the target sequence where the hit was located, the target sequence position for the start and end of the alignment, the number of frameshifts and stop codons in that alignment, and finally a target description (which may be blank).
+This is followed by the name of the target sequence where the hit was located, the target sequence position for the start and end of the alignment, the number of frameshifts and stop codons in that alignment, and finally a target description (which may be blank).

 ```
    Query:       PTH2  [M=116]